mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 ###Cheatsheet

-Xmonad has a built in cheatsheat called xmessage.
+Xmonad has a built in cheatsheet called xmessage.
 It displays the default keyboard bindings.
 It can be run by pressing **MOD-SHIFT-SLASH**

 On pressing *MOD-SHIFT-SLASH*